 The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

-I spent seventh grade eating lunch on top of a wall.
+I spent seventh grade eating lunch on a wall.

 Not metaphorically.
 Literally.
-Every day, I'd take my tray from the cafeteria line, scan the tables full of kids who seemed to effortlessly navigate the social landscape of junior high, and make my way to a wall outside the gym.
-I'd climb up, sit on top—higher than people standing around me, as if I didn't stand out enough already—and eat alone.
+Every day, I'd take my tray from the cafeteria line, scan the tables full of kids who seemed to effortlessly navigate the social landscape of junior high, and make my way to the wall at the edge of the lunchroom.
+I'd hop up, sit on the wall, and eat alone.

 People noticed.
 Of course they noticed.
 But here's the thing about seventh grade: nobody's going to be the first one to reach out to the kid eating lunch alone.
 Nobody wants to risk their own fragile social standing by being seen with the wall kid.